ohmyshake/programming-tutorial/book/programming_environment/Overview.md

 - {file}`~/bin` stores simple **executable code** and tool-based scripts, such as `rdseed`.
 And also put executable files of large programs here, such `specfem` and `matlab`.

-- Adds the directory's path to the environment variable `PATH`.
+- Add the directory's path to the environment variable `PATH`.

 - More information please check [Geo-Software.md](./geophysics_software/GeoSoftware.md) list.